Benefits to our region

-- With a current estimated construction cost of $409 million, the proposed CPW scheme will be one of the largest construction projects ever undertaken in the South Island.
+With a current estimated construction cost of $375 million, the proposed CPW scheme will be one of the largest construction projects ever undertaken in the South Island … Continue reading →

-- Export income from Canterbury’s rural sector accounts directly and indirectly for 60-70% of Christchurch’s economic activity.
-Canterbury farmers spend around $750 million every year on goods and services provided by Christchurch businesses.
+Agriculture is already the biggest driver of the Canterbury economy with the rural sector accounting for up to 70% of Christchurch’s economic activity.
+In addition, Canterbury farmers spend around $750 million every year on goods and services provided by Christchurch businesses.